Top Tips for Your Household Radiators

 Corrosion is a common problem for central heating systems, and the cause of this corrosion can often be attributed to different kinds of metals reacting with each other in the water in the system.
 By keeping the same kind of radiator throughout the house or property, you eliminate the risk of these metals coming together and causing corrosion issues.

 A&D Plumbing have vast experience in providing comprehensive plumbing services, from boiler installations and repairs to drainage and gas work.
-If you would like to know more about what we do, please feel free to get in touch with us today and we’ll be more than happy to help with anything you need.
+If you would like to know more about what we do, please feel free to get in touch with us today on 01206 205 940 – and we’ll be more than happy to help with anything you need.